Special endomorphisms of QM abelian surfaces

 \subsection{QM abelian surfaces}

 Let $B$ be an indefinite quaternion algebra over $\QQ$, let $\Oo_B$ be a maximal order of $B$, and let $d_B$ be the discriminant of $B$.
 We assume each prime dividing $d_B$ is inert in $K$, so in particular, $K$ splits $B$.
-Let $\YYY$ be the algebraic stack over $\Spec(\Oo_K)$ with $\YYY(S)$ the category of triples $(A, i, \kappa)$ where $A$ is an abelian scheme of relative dimension $2$ over the $\Oo_K$-scheme $S$ with commuting actions
+Let $\YYY$ be the algebraic stack over $\Spec(\Oo_K)$ with $\YYY(S)$ the category of triples $(A, i, \kappa)$ where $A$ is an abelian scheme of relative dimension $2$ over the $\Oo_K$-scheme $S$ and